Jayne Cortez: Poetry and performance

+Firespitter: The Collected Poems of Jayne Cortez (Nightboat Books, 2025), "a publication anticipated for over a decade", gathers together poems from 1969 to 2012, the year of Cortez's death, edited and introduced by Margaret Busby, with a foreword by Sapphire, LA Taco selected the collection as one of "The 25 Best L.A.-Centric Books Of 2025", and stated: "At just over 640 pages, this book cements the legacy of Jayne Cortez as one of the greatest poets to ever come out of Los Angeles."
+Reviewing the volume for The Brooklyn Rail, Macaella Gray described it as "a physical reminder of the poet’s prolific output and her claim to be counted among the Black Arts Movement’s defining voices", concluding: "As Cortez once positioned her circle into magnitude, so the framing of Firespitter elevates her: larger than life, a poet whose convictions would not be quarantined in the private sphere but were borne, unflinching, uncompromisingly into public space, uncensored and urgent to revisit now."

 Organization of Women Writers of Africa

 In 1991, along with Ghanaian writer Ama Ata Aidoo, Cortez co-founded the Organization of Women Writers of Africa (OWWA), and served as its president for many years thereafter, with board members including J. e.
 Franklin, Cheryll Y. Greene, Rashidah Ismaili, and Louise Meriwether, Maya Angelou, Rosamond S. King, Margaret Busby, Gabrielle Civil, Alexis De Veaux, LaTasha N. Diggs, Zetta Elliott, Donette Francis, Paula Giddings, Renée Larrier, Tess Onwueme, Coumba Touré, Maryse Condé, Nancy Morejón, and Sapphire.

 Yari Yari

 In 1997, OWAA organized at New York University "the first major international conference devoted to the evaluation and celebration of literature from around the world by women of African descent".
 Cortez directed Yari Yari: Black Women Writers and the Future (1999), which documented panels, readings and performances held during that conference.
 She was also organizer of Slave Routes: The Long Memory (2000) and Yari Yari Pamberi: Black Women Writers Dissecting Globalization (2004), both international conferences held at New York University.

 Until shortly before her death, Cortez had been planning an OWAA international symposium of women writers to be held in Accra, Ghana.
 Yari Yari Ntoaso: Continuing the Dialogue took place as scheduled, in her honour, May 16–19, 2013.
 The many international scholars and writers participating included Ama Ata Aidoo, Esi Sutherland-Addy, Margaret Busby, Kuukua Dzigbordi Yormekpe, Amma Darko, Ruby Goka, Mamle Kabu, Angela Davis, Natalia Molebatsi, Yolanda Arroyo Pizarro, Sapphire, Veronique Tadjo, Évelyne Trouillot, Tess Onwueme, and others.